dnmvisser/ansible_atlassian_confluence/README.md

 * The `cmprescott.xml` role to manipulate XML files.
 * The `dnmvisser.mellon_sp` role to deploy mod_mellon.
-* The `geerlingsguy.apache` role to deploy Apache.
+* The `geerlingsguy.apache` role to deploy Apache 2.4.
 * A SAML2 IdP.
 * An X-509 key/cert for use with Apache.